 How do you know if you have somebody good at tech, or if they are just good at faking it?
 This is a frequent problem many tech managers are faced with.
-If you aren't technical, can you tell the quality from the fakers?
+If you aren't technical, how can you tell the quality people from the fakers?

 In many other industries, quality is easy to measure.
 The difference between a 15-year short-order cook who hasn't advanced beyond burgers and frozen hashbrowns and a master chef who has worked 15-years leading multiple restaurants becomes very apparent with a taste test of their presented meals.

 Quality comes through the forge of experiential learning, or basically learning by experience (on-the-job).
 Through this we are continually challenged and pushed out of our comfort zone by trying new things, and this often is driven even more when changing jobs.

 This on-the-job training becomes even more critical because technology changes so rapidly, creating a fear environment.
 Furthermore, the demands of a production environment simply are not learned in the conventional rote / didactic training of a school setting.

 There is an ongoing observation about how long people stay at their jobs in tech, which averages around two years.
 Many find this alarming, but I suggest it can be a good thing.

 To leverage experiential learning, we must embrace four elements: